Neutralizer/MovementControllerByNeutralizer/README.md

 # MovementControllerByNeutralizer

 ## Introduction
-This program is designed with the idea of losing weight while playing computer games.
-It is based on 2 technologies - computer vision and game bot command issuing(automation testing): Movement is detected in specific regions via a web camera and when it is detected, the respective keyboard key attached to that region is being pressed.
+This program is designed with the idea of losing weight while playing computer games <b>on a budget</b>.
+It is based on 2 technologies - computer vision and game bot command issuing(automation testing): Movement is detected in specific regions via a web camera (or emulated smartphone camera) and when it is detected, the respective keyboard key attached to that region is being pressed.
 ## Disclaimer
 The movement controller is still in its ALPHA state and is unfinished.
 Check Known Issues section if you encounter any problems.
 ## Getting Started